LJPZebra/stytra/README.rst

 - respect the original coding style and naming conventions.
 - respect the original docstring style and conventions.

+To use the code in this repository, use the **Editable installation** section of the original README bellow.

 As for the rest ... have fun !!!!

 **bellow is the original README :**